 Facebook groups are another way to connect with your audience.
 As long as group members have their notifications set to “All Posts“, they’ll receive a notification every time a post is added to your group.
 It’s a good idea to include that stipulation in a follow up message thanking them for joining.

 One marketing feature a group has over a business page is Facebook Live* video.
-This may be an advantage depending on what type of content you provide and how much your audience on on Facebook.
+This may be an advantage depending on what type of content you provide and how much your audience is on Facebook.
 Since there aren’t dedicated areas on the group page for your business information, having a link to your website in a pinned post (a post that stays at the top) is essential.

 Building community in a group is a little different than on a business page.
 Instead of an Invite to Like, you Add Members (also on the right).
 To make your group visible to those who aren’t members, have the privacy settings on public (anyone can see the group, its members and their posts).
 You’ll also have to decide if you want all members to be able to post (these could be reviews) or if you’ll be the only one posting.